leemunroe/grunt-email-workflow/readme.md

 Change 'transaction.html' to the name of the email template you want to send.

+If the email contains images, you will need to pass an additional directive to grunt to have it first upload the images to a CDN and replace the image urls in the email template.
+See the **CDN and working with image assets** section below.

 ### How to test with Litmus

 If you have a [Litmus](http://www.litmus.com) account and want to test the email in multiple clients/devices: